We know that we are not active enough, especially during the winter months. It is cold. It is dark. And did I mention that it is cold?

 Did you know….

-Did you know that 63% of Canadians are not active enough to achieve the health benefits they need from physical activity.
+63% of Canadians are not active enough to achieve the health benefits they need from physical activity.

 WinterActive was designed to help Canadians of all ages improve their health and quality of life through healthy living.
 Though this month is not a national celebration undertaken anymore by Canadian Federal and Provincial governments it is still worthwhile celebrating.